-In 2016, the Florida Department of Environmental Protection performed a Source Water Assessment on our system.
-Information provided by this assessment indicated no potential sources of contamination near our wells.
-The assessment results are available on the FDEP Source Water Assessment and Protection Program website at:www.dep.state.fl.us/swapp
+In 2020, the Florida Department of Environmental Protection performed a Source Water Assessment on our system.
+Information provided by this assessment indicated two potential sources of contamination with a low susceptibility level.
+The assessment results are available on the FDEP Source Water Assessment and Protection Program website at: https://fldep.dep.state.fl.us/swapp